You Will Need

 Step 15: Cut out the back flap around the traced lines.

-Cut outside the line by 1/4 inch or so.
+Cut outside the line by 1/4 inch or so, to make sure none of it shows in the cavity.

 Stage 3: Gluing